 We believe that our people are our most important asset.
-We provide Endavans with training to develop their technical and soft skills, in an environment where they are continually challenged and given opportunities to grow as professionals, and with tools and resources to innovate.
-Endava University and "Pass It On" are key elements of our training and development framework.
+We provide our employees, whom we call Endavans with training to develop their technical and soft skills, in an environment where they are continually challenged and given opportunities to grow as professionals, and with tools and resources to innovate.
+We have designed two internal programs - Endava University and "Pass It On" - which are key elements of our training and development framework.
 Endava University provides classroom-based training and "Pass It On" uses apprenticeship and open sharing so that our people can grow by way of collective experiences and knowledge.
-Our employees also have career coaches to customize their integration into their respective teams and to help visualize their development and future.
+Our employees are also assigned career coaches to customize their integration into their respective teams and to help visualize their development and future.
 Through Endava Innovation Labs and other innovation events, our teams are encouraged to express their creativity in using next-generation technologies to build innovative solutions.

 We strive to be one of the leading employers of IT professionals in the regions in which we operate.
-We locate our nearshore delivery centers in countries that not only have abundant IT talent pools, but also offer us an opportunity to be a preferred employer.
-For example, a majority of our employees are located in Romania, where we have been identified as a top employer for each of the last five years.
+We locate our delivery locations in countries that not only have abundant IT talent pools, but also offer us an opportunity to be a preferred employer.
+For example, a majority of our employees are located in Romania, where we have been identified as a top employer in the country for each of the last five years.